software-architecture-guild/katas-2025/README.md

 **Workflow:**

-1. Getting Access – The designated expert receives elevated access role from the system administrator.
+1. Getting Access – The designated expert receives an elevated access role from the system administrator.
 2. Review Suggested Improvements from Experts – They analyze feedback and improvement suggestions submitted by expert graders regarding test questions, case studies, and grading inconsistencies.
 They assess recurring issues in test performance data, such as frequently failed questions.
-3. Maintain Tests - Based on expert feedback and industry advancements, designated experts update aptitude test questions.
+3. Maintain Tests - Designated experts update aptitude test questions based on expert feedback and industry advancements.
 They remove outdated or problematic questions and introduce new ones to reflect emerging software architecture trends.
 Changes are tested to ensure balance and difficulty consistency across certification exams.
 4. Maintain Case Studies - Designated experts develop new architecture case studies to prevent content leaks and ensure the certification process remains challenging and relevant.
 They modify existing case studies to incorporate modern design patterns, industry best practices, and evolving regulatory requirements.
 Outdated or redundant case studies are deleted to maintain a streamlined and effective certification process.

 #### Service Blue Print